department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 ### When to use alerts

-Use Alert boxes to notify users of the status of the site, which may or may not require a user’s response.
+Use Alert to notify users of the status of the site, which may or may not require a user’s response.
 This includes errors, warnings, and general site updates.
-Use Alert boxes to alert users  that something they need needs to be correct or to confirm successful completion of a task.
+Use Alert to alert users  that something they need needs to be correct or to confirm successful completion of a task.

 ### When to consider something else